stuianna/globLib/MCU/stm32f103x8/readme.md

 # Introduction

 This library contains low level modules designed to interface with STM32F103 perihperals.
-Modules are designed to be compatible with other low level APIs.

 There are two options for flashing binaries onto the target MCU, using a USB bootloader or with the ST-LinkV2 programmer.
 Note that the bootloader has to be flashed to the MCU at least one with the ST-LinkV2 programmer before it can be used.